Compare travel insurance for the Balearic Islands

 Otherwise, should you need to cancel your holiday due to unforeseen circumstances, you will not be covered.

-Will my EHIC cover me in the Balearic Islands?
+Will an EHIC/GHIC cover me in the Balearic Islands?

-Yes.
-Because the Balearic Islands are part of Spain, your European Health Insurance Card (EHIC) will cover you while you’re on holiday there.
+Because the Balearic Islands are part of Spain, a European Health Insurance Card (EHIC) will cover you while you’re on holiday there.

 Top travel tips for the Balearic Islands